shyamAdw/england/README.md

 # england
-GeoJSON containing england counties
-48 england counties in geoJSON format.
-Caveat: Greater manchestr and Greater London will only contain Manchester city and Ldon city.
-Rest of the 46 counties are accurate. convered to geoJSON from shapefiles from http://www.diva-gis.org/datadown converted using QGIS 3.6
+GeoJSON containing 48 england counties in geoJSON format. convered to geoJSON from shapefiles from http://www.diva-gis.org/datadown converted using QGIS 3.6 raryl.js is the integration code to convert this into a Google Charts geoCharts that would support aa custom geoJSON